AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 Each occurrence of :option:`--routines` on the command line expects a single argument which specifies a subset of symbols of interest.
-Multiple occurrences are allowed and the associated subsets accumulate.
+Multiple occurrences are allowed and the subsets accumulate.
 The argument might be either a single symbol name or a :term:`@listfile argument` expected to contain a list of symbol names.

 For example, focusing on three symbols ``sym1``, ``sym2`` and ``sym3`` can be achieved with either one of the following set of :option:`--routines`